nmstreethran/WindTurbineClassification/README.md

 ***Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection: through the use of machine learning algorithms***

-by Nithiya Streethran (nmstreethran@gmail.com)
+by Nithiya Streethran (<nmstreethran@gmail.com>)

 This work is derived from my dissertation for the degree of Master of Science (MSc) in Renewable Energy Engineering at Heriot-Watt University, which was completed during a technical placement at Natural Power between May and August 2017.

+> [!IMPORTANT]
-**Unfortunately, the datasets are proprietary industry data and I do not own the rights to distribute them to the public.
-Please do not contact me to request the datasets.**
+> Unfortunately, the datasets are proprietary industry data and I do not own the rights to distribute them to the public. **Please do not contact me to request the datasets.**

 ## Abstract